PicardParis/cherry-on-py/gcf_video_summary/README.md

 - Do you like the adage _"a picture is worth a thousand words"_?
 I do!
 - Let's check if it also works for _"a picture is worth a thousand frames"_.
 - In this tutorial, you'll see the following:
-  - how to understand the content of a video in a blink,
+  - How to understand the content of a video in a blink,
-  - in less than 300 lines of Python (3.7) code.
+  - in less than 300 lines of Python (3.9) code.

-Here is a visual summary example, generated from a 2'42" video made of 35 sequences (shots):
+Here is a visual summary example, generated from a 2'42" video made of 35 sequences (also known as video shots):

 ![Video summary example](https://github.com/PicardParis/cherry-on-py-pics/raw/main/gcf_video_summary/pics/JaneGoodall.mp4.summary035_still.jpeg)